czlowiekariadna/Hotstrings/README.md

 ---

-* Nowadays we still frequently use keyboard as input device to so called personal computer.
-This computer is not so "personal" as you can't easily define system wide (working in any application) triggering your personal hotstrings.
+* Nowadays we still frequently use keyboard as an input device to a so called personal computer.
+This computer is not so "personal" as you can't easily define system-wide (working in any application) triggers for your personal hotstrings.

 ---
 *Example:*